Precast concrete: History

 Ancient Roman builders made use of concrete and soon poured the material into moulds to build their complex network of aqueducts, culverts, and tunnels.
 Modern uses for pre-cast technology include a variety of architectural and structural applications – including individual parts, or even entire building systems.

 In the modern world, precast panelled buildings were pioneered in Liverpool, England, in 1905.
 The process was invented by city engineer John Alexander Brodie.
 The tram stables at Walton in Liverpool followed in 1906.
 The idea was not taken up extensively in Britain.
 However, it was adopted all over the world, particularly in Central and Eastern Europe as well as in Million Programme in Scandinavia.

 In the US, precast concrete has evolved as two sub-industries, each represented by a major association.
 The precast concrete structures industry, represented primarily by of the Precast/Prestressed Concrete Institute (PCI), focuses on prestressed concrete elements and on other precast concrete elements used in above-ground structures such as buildings, parking structures, and bridges, while the precast concrete products industry produces utility, underground, and other non-prestressed products, and is represented primarily by the National Precast Concrete Association (NPCA).

 In Australia, The New South Wales Government Railways made extensive use of precast concrete construction for its stations and similar buildings.
 Between 1917 and 1932, it erected 145 such buildings.

 Beyond cladding panels and structural elements, entire buildings can be assembled from precast concrete.
 Precast assembly enables fast completion of commercial shops and offices with minimal labor.
 For example, the Jim Bridger Building in Williston, North Dakota, was precast in Minnesota with air, electrical, water, and fiber utilities preinstalled into the building panels.
 The panels were transported over 800 miles to the Bakken oilfields, and the commercial building was assembled by three workers in minimal time.
 The building houses over 40,000 square feet of shops and offices.
 Virtually the entire building was fabricated in Minnesota.

 Reinforcement

 Reinforcing concrete with steel improves strength and durability.
-On its own, concrete has good compressive strength, but lacks tension and shear strength and can be subject to cracking when bearing loads for long periods of time.
-Steel offers high tension and shear strength to make up for what concrete lacks.
+On its own, concrete has good compressive strength, but lacks tensile and shear strength and can be subject to cracking when bearing loads for long periods of time.
+Steel offers high tensile and shear strength to make up for what concrete lacks.
 Steel behaves similarly to concrete in changing environments, which means it will shrink and expand with concrete, helping avoid cracking.

 Rebar is the most common form of concrete reinforcement.
 It is typically made from steel, manufactured with ribbing to bond with concrete as it cures.
 Rebar is versatile enough to be bent or assembled to support the shape of any concrete structure.
 Carbon steel is the most common rebar material.
 However, stainless steel, galvanized steel, and epoxy coatings can prevent corrosion.